Locally optimal 2-periodic sphere packings: The generalized Voronoi algorithm

 \subsection{Outline}

 Our algorithm seeks to enumerate all the locally optimal 2-periodic sets in $d$ dimensions.
 As we proved in Theorem \ref{thm:deg}, those are either fluid packings or algebraically extreme packings.
 The problem of enumerating the fluid packings is rather straightforward for $m=2$, since the two component lattices must themselves be extreme.
-Therefore, for each extreme $d$-dimensional lattice, each hole (circumcenter of Delone cell) that is deep enough to accommodate another translate of the lattice without reducing the packing radius can give rise to a fluid packing, and these different fluid packings may or may not be connected to each other via their flow.
-This informal description is the extent to which we will discuss this part of the problem in this paper, and we will devote the remainder to the enumeration of the algebraically extreme lattices.
-In fact, in the dimensions where we have implemented our algorithm and present the results of the full enumeration, there are no fluid packings.

 The enumeration of the algebraically extreme 2-periodic sets of packing radius $1$ consists of two steps that can be conceptually thought of as occurring one after the other, but in our implementation are actually interleaved.
 The first step is to enumerate all the vertices and edges of $\mcR(4)$ up to equivalence under the action of $\Gamma$.
 The second step is to take each edge, represented in the form $\{J+tJ':0\le t\le 1\}$ or $\{J+tJ':t\ge 0\}$, solve for all $t$ such $J+tJ'\in\mcR_0(4)$, and check whether $J+tJ'$ is algebraically extreme.
 We elaborate on these steps below.